rinha4.dotnet

 Startup readiness

-Each API process recreates its Unix socket file on startup in the shared sockets tmpfs volume.
-The standalone LB consumes /sockets/api1.sock and /sockets/api2.sock and keeps the proxy layer byte-oriented.
+Each API process recreates its fd-pass control socket on startup in the shared sockets tmpfs volume.
+The standalone LB consumes /sockets/api1.sock.ctrl and /sockets/api2.sock.ctrl, then stays out of the fraud payload path after handing off the accepted client fd.

 Rules